ian70203/winget-updater/README.md

 - I don't want to have this run in the background all of the time, but instead to be ran with Task Scheduler.

 ### Disclaimer:
 I'm not that well versed in PowerShell scripting and some (if not, most) of this code will be kinda jank.
+If you want to fix the jank, send in a pull request with cleaner code :).